av-maramzin/MSc-by-Research-Thesis/README.md

-# MSc-by-Research-Thesis
+# UofE-LaTeX-theses-templates
-The University of Edinburgh, School of Informatics, Centre for Doctoral Training in Pervasive Parallelism, MSc by Research.
-LaTeX thesis.
+Very basic LaTeX templates for typesetting different types of theses at the University of Edinburgh, School of Informatics.